hbery/ML_ICL_Analysis/README.md

 # ML_Image_Compression_Ratio_Analysis

+## About Project

+This project treats about JPEG Compression Level Detection using Machine Learning and CNN Tensorflow model.
+This repository contains all things that we used to build a model and test it.

-## About
+## About Repository

 This Git repository contains useful scripts and information that can be helpful during project reproduction.
-Scripts are containes in [Scripts](./scripts) folder.
+Scripts are contained in [Scripts](./scripts) folder.
 At first we have done it in Google Colab, so in [Notebooks](./notebooks) folder are notebooks that we used.
 Documentation about image preparation can be found in [Docs](./docs).
 Examples of model training and statistics/charts produced by scripts is located in [Examples](./docs/examples) folder.

 ## Tree view of our project